The Signature of Christ

 If we bisect each of these twelve-word segments, further apparent signatures are revealed.
 Here are the first twenty-four words of the NIV Genesis, broken into six-word segments, with their ordinal values.

-Now here are two words and their standard values: the English title ‘Messiah’ and the Hebrew word 'Yehoshua', which eventually became the English word 'Jesus'.
+Now here are two words and their standard values: the English title ‘Messiah’ and the Hebrew word Yehoshua, which through Greek eventually became 'Jesus'.

 Messiah (s) = 263